elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 VM4 (Windows node) — target Windows (windows_exporter) — joined to AD

 ## Preparing Environment
+**Preparing Windows Vms**
 Active Directory installatiion, joining windows server to domain (ITI.LOCAL) and creating domain user ansible
-- Ansible will connect to windows servers through winrm service on windows servers (opened ports 5985) user ansible can login to all windows servers joined the domain
+- Ansible will connect to windows servers through winrm service on windows servers (opened ports 5985)
+- user ansible can login to all windows servers joined the domain

 Add gpo (ansible-gpo) that will add ansible user to the the local administrators group on all windows servers joined to the domain and then deny it from local and remote login to all windows servers create OU called All-Windows-Servers  and link the gpo (ansible-gpo) to it